 - The turbidity sensor records values between 0 NTU and 3000 NTU.
 A turbidity reading of 3000NTU is identified as an error and is not a true value.
-Readings of 3000 NTU should not be included in any statistical analysis. - The turbidity readings during this deployment ranged within 2.2 NTU to 105.1 NTU (Figure 6). - Higher turbidity values generally correspond with precipitation events and elevated river stage and runoff (Figure 7).
-Rainfall and subsequent runoff along with increased flow carries road and bank sediment and other material into the brook and this is what the turbidity sensor captures. - Data collected by the turbidity sensor prior to July 23 was invalid due to sensor malfunction and removal from the water.
+Readings of 3000 NTU should not be included in any statistical analysis. - The turbidity readings during this deployment ranged within 0.0 NTU to 371.1 NTU (Figure 6). - Higher turbidity values closely correspond with precipitation events and elevated river stage and runoff (Figure 7).
+Rainfall and subsequent runoff along with increased flow carries road and bank sediment and other material into the brook and this is what the turbidity sensor captures.